Zuzeka2000/Capstone-project/README.md

 ### Data

-The resume and job description dataset used in this project can be downloaded from [Kaggle](#).
+The resume and job description dataset used in this project can be downloaded from https://www.kaggle.com/datasets/pranavvenugo/resume-and-job-description .
 After preprocessing, the resumes and job descriptions are converted into numerical vectors using BERT embeddings, which capture the semantic meaning of the text.

 ### Steps Involved